 With more than 100,000 people working as solicitors they are the largest group of lawyers, and they work in all sorts of places.
 Often they work for law firms like the ones you might see on a local high street.

 Sometimes they are employed by organisations like councils, banks and charities.
 You can also find solicitors who provide legal services through websites online.
-Details for solicitors in England and Wales can be found on the Find A Solicitor site.
+Details for solicitors in England and Wales can be found on the Solicitors Regulation Authority Solicitors Register.

 What do solicitors do?

 Solicitors can give you legal advice on different situations, and are able to offer legal services that can help you resolve legal issues.
 Different solicitors are experts in different areas.
 For example, some solicitors specialise in divorce cases, while others specialise in personal injury cases.

 The Solicitors Regulation Authority is also known as the SRA.
 The SRA keeps watch over all solicitors in England and Wales, as well as the firms that they work for.

 The SRA has seven principles and a code of conduct that all solicitors have to follow in their work.
 It steps in to take action when solicitors don't meet the right standards or if they are dishonest.

 The SRA can also shut down law firms that pose big risks to the public.

 How are you protected if you use a solicitor?

 The SRA's seven principles aim to keep you safe and well protected.
 You can read out about the principles on the SRA's site.